-1. Install the NEW exhaust manifold gaskets.

-2. Install the exhaust manifold.
+- 2. Install the exhaust manifold. - 3.
+Install the spark plug wire shields.

-- Install the spark plug wire shields.
-Notice: Refer to Fastener Notice in Cautions and Notices. - 4.
-If reusing the fasteners, apply Blue Loctite or equivalent to the threads of the exhaust manifold bolts and stud. - 5.
+- 4. If reusing the fasteners, apply Blue Loctite or equivalent to the threads of the exhaust manifold bolts and stud. - 5.
 Install the exhaust manifold bolts and stud.

-- 5.1 Tighten the exhaust manifold bolts and stud on the final pass to 45 N-m (35 lb-ft.). - 6.
+- 5.1.
+Tighten the exhaust manifold bolts and stud on the final pass to 45 N•m (35 lb-ft.). - 6.
 Install the spark plug wires to the spark plug wire retainers. - 7.
 Install the spark plug wires onto the spark plugs.